blockmason/link-workshop-tor/activity3/activity3b.md

 # Create your own Cryptocurrency Token using Blockmason Link
 ## Goal
-In this activity, we will create our own cryptocurrency smart contract and deploy it to the public Ethereum Ropsten network.
+In this activity, we will create our own cryptocurrency token smart contract and deploy it to the public Ethereum Ropsten network.
 We will then be able to use/trade this new token!

 ## Exercise
 This activity will require you to:
+* Use the `ANYToken.sol` smart contract template to create an ERC-20 standard token (https://theethereum.wiki/w/index.php/ERC20_Token_Standard)
-* Use Link (https://mason.link) to deploy your token smart contract on the Ropsten network
+* Use Link (https://mason.link) to deploy your token smart contract to the Ropsten network
 * Use MetaMask and designate a wallet address as the treasury for your cryptocurrency, holding the entire supply
 * Use https://ropsten.etherscan.io/ to see the details of the transaction
 * Use your Infura URL to connect to the Ropsten network